planting the seed

 When supplement shopping for plant based dog supplements it's important to remember not all antioxidant supplements are created equally.
 Your furry friend deserves the best, and the best above else means a clean and standardized extraction method.
 Standardized extracts consistently deliver the same profile of active compounds, giving your dog the best opportunity at experiencing benefits.

 Over the years, a variety of different solvents have been used in the extraction of botanicals and natural products.
 While each method has its benefits and drawbacks associated with purity of extraction, there are some clear winners associated with safety and risk prevention for people and pets.
-We recommend Supercritical CO₂ extraction, which is a process where carbon dioxide is used as a clean and recoverable solvent to extract compounds from plant material.
-This process can be used to create essential oils, natural flavors, and plant based extracts.
-It's the gold standard of modern technical methods and is commonly used by high-quality supplement and pharmaceutical manufacturers alike.
+We recommend searching for products that are extracted in a laboratory using methods like ethanol extraction (a method that has been around for thousands of years) or Supercritical CO₂ extraction, which is a green process where carbon dioxide is used as a clean and recoverable solvent to extract compounds from plant material.
+These extraction processes are used to create essential oils, natural flavors, and plant based extracts.
+They're the gold standard of modern technical methods and they're commonly used by high-quality supplement and pharmaceutical manufacturers alike.
 Read more about it here!

 we've got the plants!